GENERAL

 • Candidates must be at least 17 years of age and below 25 years at the time of admission.

-• Applicants should clear the NEET exam for admission.
+• Applicants should clear the NEET exam for admission with required NEET cutoff.

 • Applicants must have physics, biology, and chemistry as the mandatory subjects at their 12th standard.